CiaranMoran27/pands-project2021/README.md

 <br/>

 On analysis of the scatter plots it was established that petal length and petal width features appeared to have a high degree of positive linear correlation, that is to say that as petal length increases petal width also increases at a similar rate.
 Sepal length vs petal length  and sepal length vs petal width regression lines also show a positive degree of linear correlation.
 The pandas library has a useful method called *.corr* which can be used to compute pairwise correlation of variables.
-This function was used on iris dataset with the default Pearson method of linear association, see Fig. 9 [FX*].
+This function was used on iris dataset with the default Pearson method of linear association, see Fig. 10.

 <br/>